Help Clients Choose and Afford Senior Care

 Informal care typically consists of family or friends who provide assistance with basic everyday tasks like eating, bathing, and dressing (also known as activities of daily living, or ADLs).
 Formal care involves a facility or provider being compensated for a specific level of care.
 As the level of assistance needed becomes greater than informal caregivers can provide, individuals will usually transition to a more formal care provider.

 The Financial Costs of Care

 Finding ways to fund future healthcare costs is one of the most important parts of retirement planning.
 Many individuals cover expenses with the help of insurance, some pay out of pocket, and others may be eligible for government assistance.
 While it’s tough to say exactly how much retirees will need, it’s helpful to consider the median costs for three common types of care.

 The Other Costs of Caregiving

 While family and friends undoubtedly want to help their loved ones, they may not be fully aware of caregiving’s inherent costs beyond finances.
 For example, in most cases, caregivers are sacrificing their own family and work responsibilities.
-Ultimately, the financial and emotional toll can be overwhelming, with researchers finding that caregivers are more likely to struggle with depression, anxiety, social isolation, and chronic disease.5
+Ultimately, the financial and emotional toll can be overwhelming, with researchers finding that caregivers are more likely to have weaker immune systems, and struggle with headaches, depression and anxiety-related problems.5

 Quality of Life

 While caregiving has its challenges, it can also be fulfilling, and there are several ways caregivers can get the help they need.
 Technology-based caregiver support, education, and skills training can be an effective and efficient way to enhance caregiver knowledge and skills.
-Counseling, self-care, relaxation training, and respite programs can also improve caregiver and patient quality of life.6
+Taking pleasure breaks, increasing self-care, doctor assessments, support groups, and respite programs can also improve caregiver and patient quality of life.6